 HIV Treatment and Care – This issue brief focuses on ART, with information on the following topics: initiating ART; ART adherence and viral suppression; barriers to adherence and ways to address them; viral load testing; ongoing HIV care; and coinfections, such as sexually transmitted infections, viral hepatitis, and opportunistic infections.

-Talking to Your Patients – This issue brief describes how providers can communicate effectively with their patients.
+Talking to Your Patients – This web page describes how providers can communicate effectively with their patients.
 Topics include: fostering patient trust; helping patients remain connected to HIV care; encouraging open communication and collaborative decision-making; and addressing potential barriers to accessing medical care and support services.
-This also links to a related issue brief that focuses on talking with patients about safer sexual behavior.
+This also links to a related issue brief that focuses on safer sexual behavior.

 Retention in Care – This resource examines several topics related to retention in HIV care: factors associated with poor retention in care; barriers patients face to remaining in care; and tips on communicating effectively with patients to help keep them engaged in care.